Hypergraph Two-Coloring in the Streaming Model: Deterministic streaming algorithms

-\begin{remark}\rm Note that the above theorem gives a non-trivial lower bound only when $\q \gg \n^2 2^{\n/2}$.
+\begin{remark}\rm Note that the above theorem gives a non-trivial lower bound only when $\q \gg \n 2^{\n/2}$.
 Ideally, we would expect a lower bound that is linear in $\q$, for all values of $\q$. \end{remark}

 \begin{proof} Consider a valid one-round protocol for the two-player problem where Alice sends a message $m$ from a set $\mathcal{M}$ of possible messages.
 Let the input to the protocol be $(H_A,H_B)$, where $H_A$ and $H_B$ are hypergraphs, each with $\q$ hyperedges on a common vertex set $[\n^2]$.
+Note that every possible hypergraph $H = (H_A \cup H_B)$ has less than $\m(\n)$ hyperedges, and hence has a valid two-coloring.
 For every hypergraph $H_{B}$ that Bob receives, he must output a coloring $\chi=f(m,H_{B})$ based on some deterministic function $f$.
 For $m\in \mathcal{M}$, define

+which is a list of two-colorings of the vertex set $V$.
 It is easy to see that Bob may identify the message $m$ with the list $L(m)$; on receiving $m$, he must find a proper coloring for $H_B$ from $L(m)$.
 Thus, for every $m\in\mathcal{M}$, we have the following. \begin{description} \item[Completeness for Bob:] Every possible input hypergraph to Bob (i.e. all hypergraphs on $\q$ hyperedges) should have a valid coloring in $L(m)$.

 \item[Soundness for Alice:] Let $P(m)=\{H_A: \text{Alice sends the message }m \text{ for input } H_A \}$.
 Then every $\chi \in L(m)$ should be valid for every hypergraph $H_{A} \in P(m)$. \end{description}